 If horses hold an immediate, inexplicable allure for you, you’re one of the lucky ones!
 Turns out, being a little horse-crazy comes with a huge benefit: Horses are the training wheels for developing empathy, trust and communication.
 Horses have no egos and have a way of rewarding us when we keep our own egos in check—paying close attention, regulating our energy, staying patient and reserving judgment.
 We can create heart-based connections with horses based on mutual trust and respect, and treating each horse as an individual.

 I’m so happy more and more people are recognizing horses for what they teach us.
-We can eliminate the term “unwanted” because of all the teaching gifts horses offer us whether on the ground or being ridden.
+How can a horse be “unwanted” when they offer teaching gifts whether on the ground or being ridden?
 Let’s connect more people with more horses in more ways.
 Do you have ideas for doing that?
 Please post in the comments below to inspire us all!